coosalodge/history-book/contents/timeline.md

 * Kaskanampo is awarded the E. Urner Goodman Award for Camping, becoming the first lodge in Region V to receive the award.

 ## 1971
+* Achunanchi receives the E. Urner Goodman Award for Camping.

 ## 1972